Born to Die: Background and development

-In 2007, Elizabeth "Lizzy" Grant signed a recording contract with the independent record label 5 Point Records, and began planning her debut studio album.
+In 2007, Elizabeth "Lizzy" Grant signed a recording contract with the record label 5 Point Records, and began planning her debut studio album.
 But after hiring new management services, taking an interest in adopting the stage name Lana Del Ray, and a perceived lack of motivation during production, she found herself in conflict with the record label and her producer David Kahne.
 The final product, Lana Del Ray, was digitally released in January 2010, and her stage name was respelled Lana Del Rey shortly after its launch.
 Grant was successfully bought out of her recording contract at her manager's request; consequently, Lana Del Ray was pulled out of circulation before physical versions were produced.

 After settling on her current stage name, Del Rey signed a recording contract with Stranger Records in June 2011, and released the track "Video Games".
 Initially, she had released the song because it was her "favorite" and had no intentions of releasing it as a single, although the video went viral on YouTube after its premiere.
 During an appearance on the French television series Taratata in November 2011, Del Rey announced that her second studio album would be titled Born to Die.

-In an interview with British GQ, Del Rey revealed she was sent to boarding school at age 14 to get sober from alcoholism and said much of Born to Die is written about her experiences with alcohol while living in New York:I was a big drinker at the time.
+In an interview with British GQ, Del Rey revealed she was sent to boarding school in Connecticut at age 14 to get sober from alcoholism and said much of Born to Die is written about her experiences with alcohol while living in New York:I was a big drinker at the time.
 I would drink every day.
 I would drink alone.
 I thought the whole concept was so fucking cool.
 A great deal of what I wrote on Born to Die is about these wilderness years.
 A lot of the time when I write about the person that I love, I feel like I'm writing about New York.
 And when I write about the thing that I've lost I feel like I'm writing about alcohol because that was the first love of my life.
 Sure, there have been people, but it's really alcohol.The photograph used on the cover for Born to Die was shot in Carpenders Park, Watford by Nicole Nodland, while Del Rey and David Bowden oversaw the overall direction for its packaging.
 On behalf of Complex, Dale Eisinger ranked the cover eighth on the magazine's list of "The 50 Best Pop Album Covers of the Past Five Years", commending its usage of the typeface Steelfish and speaking favorably of the "ominous" feeling it evoked, which he credited to "the shadows or whatever the shapes in the background are [and] how properly Lana can affect her detached and still-flawless persona to a simple gaze".
-The album's track listing was announced on January 9, 2012, while the record was released on January 31 in the United States; it became Del Rey's major-label debut after she secured a distribution arrangement with Interscope Records.
+The album's track listing was announced on January 9, 2012, while the record was released on January 31 in the United States; it became Del Rey's first album with Interscope Records after she secured a distribution arrangement with them.